DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 * vaultCatalog.url: https://dev.transfer.dans-data.nl

-Both URLs in the above configuration examples assume you use the virtual machine (VM) `dev_transfer` and not additional local services and databases.
-Keep the URLs as generated when you don't use a VM.
+Both URLs in the above configuration examples assume you use the VM `dev_transfer`, if not, keep the URLs as generated from `src/test/resources/debug-etc`.

 ### Start services

-When you are granted access to the project `dd-dtap` you can start the VM configured above.
+To start the VM run in the root of `dd-dtap`:

 ```commandline
 start-preprovisioned-box.py -s dev_transfer
 ```

-Without the VM you will need a local database for the service `dd-vault-catalog`, run in a separate terminal:
+Without the VM you will need a local database for the service `dd-vault-catalog`, run in a separate terminal tab:

 ```commandline
 start-hsqldb-server.sh
 ```

-Open new terminals for the services `dd-vault-ingest-flow`, `dd-validate-dans-bag`, optionally (without a VM) `dd-vault-catalog` and run:
+Open terminal tabs for the services `dd-vault-ingest-flow`, `dd-validate-dans-bag`, optionally `dd-vault-catalog` and run:

 ```commandline
 start-service.sh